 Teams of six are required to complete a journey of 35 (Bronze), 45 (Silver) or 55 (Gold) miles, carrying full kit, including overnight camping equipment during a 34-hour period.
 This is a very demanding challenge which begins with classroom training in Autumn, initial day walks in January culminating in hard core walking over several weekends from February.
 Please see Mr Brewer and Mr Stewart for details.

-All years are invited to join Mr Saunders on Tuesdays at the Games Workshop, Bath, from 3.30pm to 5.00pm.
-Inviting members new and old - we have plenty of miniatures and scenery, so do try and come along.
-Everyone is welcome Looking forward to seeing you!
+All years are invited to join Mr Saunders at the Games Workshop, Bath, from 3.30pm to 5.00pm.
+Looking forward to seeing you!

 Weight Training Club:

-Years 10, 11, are invited to come to the Fitness Suite, Monday, Tuesday, Wednesday and Thursday from 1.15pm - 2.00pm with Mr Hawkins to use the treadmill, rowing machine and weights to help improve your fitness.
+Years 10, 11, 12 and 13 are invited to come to the Fitness Suite, Wednesday and Thursday from 1.15pm - 2.00pm with Mr Hawkins to use the treadmill, rowing machine and weights to help improve your fitness.

 Strength and Conditioning - Fee Paying Activity: